loganbek/streamline-tools/.github/ISSUE_TEMPLATE/bug_report.md

 - Version [e.g. 22]

 **Error Logs**
-You can find useful error logs to attach in the bigmachines console, chrome extension popup.js console, and extension error pages.
+You can find useful error logs to attach in the

+1) browser console
+2) bigmachines console(s)
+3) chrome extension popup.js console
+4) extension error pages

 **Additional context**
 Add any other context about the problem here.